 Theopedia describes it more convincingly as “a state of mind and an orientation of the heart.
 It is a settled state of contentment, confidence and hope.”

 I think these ideas drive us closer to the definition.
-Joy is a feeling.
-But it’s also a confident abiding in the vine.
+Joy is a feeling, yes.
+But it’s also a confident abiding in the vine, which is Jesus (as laid out in John 15).
 It’s knowing that all of our life derives from the vine.
 But it is also the future expectation that everything is going to be okay as we draw life from the vine—no matter our circumstances.

 Joy is the reason why so many have gone to a martyr’s death still confident and assured.
-Indeed it is why Jesus could go to a cross “for the joy that was set before him.”
+Indeed, it is why Jesus could go to a cross “for the joy that was set before him.”
+(Hebrews 12:2)

-All these things make me pause.
-They make me ask, how am I doing living in the joy, the confident assurance of a present and a future abiding in the vine?
+All these ideas about joy make me pause.
+They make me ask, “How am I doing living in the joy, the confident assurance of a present and a future abiding in the vine?”

 Share this Post